nt-williams/p8105_final_report/p8105_final_report.md

 <img src="p8105_final_report_files/figure-markdown_github/population vs percent-1.png" width="65%" />

 This plot shows that there is a negative correlation between the number of eligible potential donors and the percentage of eligible people enrolled.
 Three large counties in NYC, Bronx, Queens, and Kings have the lowest percentage.
-Smaller counties have percentages that allign with those of neighboring states, such as New Jersey and Connecticut.
+Smaller counties have percentages that align with those of neighboring states, such as New Jersey and Connecticut.

 ``` r
 # choropleth of organ registration in ny